Tama-Toledo/community-visioning/content/event/2022-04-07-walking-audit.md

 {{% /box %}}
 <p/>

-_Specifics_: We will meet outside the Wieting Theatre at 5 PM and walk through Downtown Toledo, then we will walk to the former Iowa Juvenile Home site, and continue on to the intersection of Business 30 and Broadway. **Wear comfortable walking shoes and dress for the weather!**
+_Specifics_: We will meet outside the Wieting Theatre at 5 PM and walk through Downtown Toledo, then we will walk to the former Iowa Juvenile Home site (future site of a new South Tama Middle School), and continue on to the intersection of Business 30 and Broadway. **Wear comfortable walking shoes and dress for the weather!**

 Additional details will be posted here as they become available.